Metaswitch/clearwater-readthedocs/Cacti.md

 To manually point Cacti at a new node,

-1.  go to Devices and Add a new node, giving a Description and Hostname, setting a Host Template of "ucd/net host" and setting Downed Device Detection to "SNMP"
+1.  go to Devices and Add a new node, giving a Description and Hostname, setting a Host Template of "ucd/net SNMP host" and setting Downed Device Detection to "SNMP Uptime"
 2.  click "Create Graphs for this Host" and select the graphs that you want - "ucd/net - CPU Usage" is a safe bet, but you might also want "Client Counts" (if a bono node) or "SIP Stress Status" (if a sipp